Josie MacAvin

-Josephine "Josie" MacAvin (1919 – 26 January 2005) was an Irish set decorator and art director.
-She won an Academy Award and was nominated two more times in the category Best Art Direction.
+Josephine "Josie" MacAvin (23 April 1919 – 26 January 2005) was an Irish dancer, set decorator and art director.
+She won an Academy Award, and was nominated two more times, in the category Best Art Direction.
 She also won a Primetime Emmy Award for Outstanding Individual Achievement in Art Direction for a Miniseries or a Special for her work as set dresser on the miniseries Scarlett (1994).
-MacAvin's Oscar and Emmy statuettes are both on permanent display at the Irish Film Institute, Dublin.